20 Subtle Ways You Could Be a Jerk at Work Without Even Realizing It

 - Never share what you’re working on: Insecurity in the workplace can manifest itself in subtle yet toxic ways.
 If you never like to talk about your own workload or progress and have a distorted sense of ownership or secrecy over your tasks (perhaps you fear that sharing your work will make you vulnerable or expose your shortcomings?), your colleagues will sense your unease and in turn pull away from you as well.

-- Come late and leave early: In general, if you give off a sense that you’re not interested to be at work, not invested, and are just doing the bare minimum to get by, your coworkers will understand that you really don’t care about your job, your workload, or them.
+- Come late and leave early: In general, if you give off a sense that you’re not interested to be at work, not invested, and are just doing the bare minimum to get by, your coworkers will understand that you really don’t care about your job, your workload, or them and just being a jerk at work.